HUMBER GROVE - Paradise Lost

 Humber Grove Property Owners 1929 - 1965

 The River at Humber Grove has been bridged 3 times in the past 100 years.
 The concrete abutment from the early one lane "steel truss" bridge built between 1910 and 1920, can be seen on the far side of the river in this photograph.
-This bridge was similar to the Sneath Bridge shown in the history of Nunnville.
 It was replaced in 1985 by the 2 lane bridge visible just below the massive new span in the background.
 The 1985 bridge was repurposed as the key link in the trail system that now radiates from the parking lot on the north side of the bridge.
 The new overpass is the longest bridge in the Region of Peel.
 Construction was greatly complicated by difficulties in finding stable footings to underpin the supporting piers.
 Over 13 km of steel piles had to be driven deep into the subsoil before the foundation could reliably hold up the bridge.
 The longest single pile was driven to a depth of 75m.
 The Bolton bypass was proposed as early as 1937 but serious provincial funding was not made available until MPP Ernie Eves successful campaign to represent the riding at Queens Park in 2002.
 It was not until 2013 that construction of the Bolton Arterial Bypass north of King Street was begun.
 The B.A.R. opened for traffic in August 2015 as the " Emil Kolb Parkway."

 This photograph was taken in January 2015 during construction, looking north from what was once Cedar Trail.

 Six and a half kilometres of the Humber Valley Heritage Trail between the Glasgow trail head in Bolton and the Castlederg Side Road to the north was closed to hikers between 2013 and 2015 due to construction of the Parkway.
-When the main trail ( in blue on the satellite photomap) reopened in 2016, it incorporated a portion of Humber Groves' long abandoned Maple Trail and more recent Duffy's Lane (in red) to remake the connection.
+When the main trail ( in blue on the satellite photomap) reopened in 2016, it incorporated a portion of Humber Groves' long abandoned Maple Trail and more recent Duffy's Lane (in red) to remake the reconnection.
 The section between Humber Grove and Glasgow to the south ( in blue) was designated by the TRCA for upgrading to multi use standards.
-The remainder of the original trail north of Humber Grove is dedicated to pedestrian use only.
-The Region of Peel accepted HVHTA's recommendation to build the parking lot that now serves 3 distinct types of trail users; pedestrian hikers, multiuse / mountain bikers, and Regional Road commuter cyclists.
+The remainder of the original trail north of the Humber Grove parking lot is dedicated to pedestrian use only.
+The parking lot now serves 3 distinct types of trail users; pedestrian hikers, multiuse / mountain bikers, and Regional Road commuter cyclists.
 The dedicated commuter cyclist route can be seen on the previous aerial photo.
-It is the sinewy black line that winds along both sides of the Parkway from the parking lot south towards Bolton.
-Trail information kiosk displays at this major trail head illustrating the local area fauna, flora and history of the area should be of interest to all trail users.
+Trail information kiosks at this major trail head illustrate the local area fauna, flora and history of the area.
+Maps identifying the different types of trails and their routes are an important service to the many trail users.

-Although neither community is identified on the 1909 Canadian Government DND topographic survey, the map shown here, published in 1960, erroneously labels "Humber Grove" near the Castlederg Side Road where it bridges the Humber.
+The Canadian Government DND topographic survey map shown here was published in 1960, and erroneously located "Humber Grove" near the Castlederg Side Road where it bridges the Humber River.
 This location is approximately 2 kilometres north of Bertram's Humber Grove on Duffy's Lane.
-The error was clarified in a1965 Bolton Enterprise article which explained that the community on Duffy's Lane was Humber Grove and the small settlement on Castlederg S.R. was Humber Glen.
-Official confirmation was established when the Town of Caledon commemorated the new "Humber Grove Bridge" on Duffy's Lane with a bronze plaque in 1985.
+The error was clarified in a 1965 Bolton Enterprise article which explained that the community on Duffy's Lane was Humber Grove and the small settlement on Castlederg S.R. was Humber Glen.
+The Town of Caledon confirmed this location in 1985, with a bronze plaque commemorating the new "Humber Grove Bridge" located where Duffy's Lane crossed the Humber.